Em3c2/AnimationPureCSSandJs/README.md

 # AnimationPureCSSandJs
 Practice animated button in pure CSS and JS

-Disclaimer: Its a argentinian meme based joke, so probably You won´t understand that.
+Disclaimer: Its a argentinian meme based joke, so if you're not argentinian, you probably don´t get it.

 https://em3c2.github.io/AnimationPureCSSandJs/